NthBox/uhd-ai-camera/Requirements/PRD-origin.md

 **Web Technologies:**

-- Built with Next.js 13+ using the App Router architecture
-- Serverless architecture leveraging Next.js API routes and Edge Runtime
-- Deployed on Vercel platform for optimal performance and reliability
+- Front-end built with Next.js for responsiveness and performance.
+- Back-end implemented using Node.js to ensure scalability.

 **APIs and Integration:**

-- Integrate third-party APIs for AI-powered image analysis and enhancement
+- Integrate third-party APIs for AI-powered image analysis and enhancement.
-- Utilize Next.js API routes for backend functionality
-- Edge Runtime for improved global performance and reduced latency
+- Use RESTful APIs for effective communication between the front-end and back-end systems.

 **Storage and Data Management:**

-- Temporary local storage for immediate processing
+- Temporary local storage for immediate processing.
-- Cloud storage for managing user preferences and photos in future development
+- Cloud storage for managing user preferences and photos in future development.
-- Vercel Blob Storage for handling image uploads (future development)

 **Security Measures:**

-- End-to-end encryption for secure handling of data
+- End-to-end encryption for secure handling of data.
-- Secure authentication (e.g., NextAuth.js) planned for user accounts (future development)
+- Secure authentication (e.g., OAuth 2.0) planned for user accounts (future development).

 ---